MediaComem/comem-webdev/subjects/angular/README.md

 #### Modifying the DOM

-Now add an `ElementRef` argument to the directive's constructor:
+Now add an `ElementRef` argument to the directive's constructor in `src/app/highlight.directive.ts`:

 ```ts
 import { Directive, `ElementRef` } from '@angular/core';